Exile (1994 film): Cast

+Original novel

+The film is based on a 1940 novel, Priests Island, which was set in Scotland.
+The Age wrote "The author deals in an idealistic way with primitive conditions of life, and the co-operation of nature with man in providing for his wants.
+But he also Introduces mystic elements into the story, such as the conversations between Peter Costello and the spirit of the hermit who once lived on the island."
+The Australasian wrote "Grant Watson's prose approaches poetry at times.
+His descriptions of the natural life In Priest Island are a Joy.
+The birds, the flowers, the winds, and the waves all make the story more complete."

 Production

-The film is based on a novel which was set in Scotland but Cox relocated it to Tasmania.
+Cox relocated the story to Tasmania.
+"I was overwhelmed by his descriptions of the land," said Cox of the author.
+"There is a strangeness about his work.
+It is complex, interesting and very spiritual."

 Although an earlier script was written by another writer, Cox wrote the screenplay for the film over eight days while on holiday on a Greek Island.
 Half the budget was provided by the Film Finance Corporation.
 According to Cinema Papers, the budget for the movie was AUD$2.0m, but director Paul Cox claimed it was actually AUD$1.5m.
+It was his largest budget to date.

 The film was shot from 15 March to 25 April 1993 on the Freycinet Peninsula on the east coast of Tasmania.
 Cox:

 It's a very religious film.
 Because of that, it is not very commercial, is not very successful.
 I think it's a very good film...
 Exile is about the sea.
 It's also about society, how it always destroys the individual: that we're not the end product of that society, we're just there to be manipulated and used.
 It's about a man kicked out of society who really becomes himself.
 He shines, burns through all the rubbish of the mind and the body.
 He has to somehow survive physically as well, and he does it quite brilliantly.
 People even get jealous of him.
 They ban him and exile him.

 Exile had its Australian premiere at the State Cinema, North Hobart which was followed by an audience lead Q&A.

+Reception

+David Stratton wrote in Variety that "Cox poses a few challenges for his audience.
+Story is slim, dialogue is minimal, and much time is spent simply exploring the inhospitable coastal terrain.
+As in "The Nun and the Bandit" the writer/director is interested in the spiritual elements of the piece.
+Patience is required in the early scenes, and the film clearly isn't for everyone, but gradually it exerts a spell."